Green coffee bean extract has been one of the hottest weight loss supplements since it can boost your metabolism and help you burn more fat.

 Incorporating green coffee bean extract in your diet plan could boost the effectiveness of caffeine while adding other health benefits.

+Chlorogenic acid acts synergistically with caffeine.
 Chlorogenic acid takes coffee’s effect on metabolism to another level by inhibiting the absorption of carbohydrates in the digestive system.
 This mutes the body’s insulin response, which results in keeping blood sugar levels lower.
 (7)

 There’s no guarantee the substance has the same effect on humans, but other health benefits noted in animal studies included lower triglyceride and cholesterol levels (10), both of which are risk factors in developing cardiovascular disease.

+Some initial research on green coffee bean extract in humans has been promising.
 A small randomized, controlled trial working with 30 overweight participants during a 12-week period showed promising results for supplements containing green coffee bean extract.
 (11)

 One group drank coffee with 200 mg of green coffee bean extract added, while the other group drank regular coffee.
 No one was asked to make any changes in diet or exercise.

 Those taking the extract dropped nearly 12 pounds, while the control group was down 3.7 pounds over the three months.

 The control group experienced a reduction in body fat percentage of less than 1%, while the others measured a significant change at 3.6%.

 A longer study of 22 weeks involved 16 overweight participants.
 In this group, two separate dosage levels of green coffee bean extract (1050 mg and 700 mg) were used, along with placebos.
 Subjects took a two-week break between changing dosage or, in some cases, taking a placebo.
 (12)